 The Thrustmaster T150 is a fantastic wheel.
 At first, it may not seem like that due to hard plastic and rubber build of the T150, but give it time and it will win you over.
 The T150 has an above-average rotation range of 1080 degrees, which is more than some higher-end wheels can say.
 It’s also slightly larger (11”/28cm) than most wheels, which most race sim drivers find nice.
 It’s also armed with apt force-feedback for its price.
 A mix of belt and gear systems deliver a powerful and usually quite smooth feeling when you drive, though it can get a bit more notchy when taking hard turns.

-The Thrustmaster T150 also comes with a pedal set, but it’s a lot more disappointing than the one found in the G29/290.
+The Thrustmaster T150 also comes with a pedal set, but it’s a lot more disappointing than the one found in the G29/920.
 They are the same as the TMX set: they feel flimsy, don’t look good, and there’s no clutch.
-This isn’t the biggest deal in the world considering the wheel and pedals don’t includes stick shifter – but it’s worth noting.
+This isn’t the biggest deal in the world considering the wheel and pedals don’t includes stick shifter, but it’s worth noting.

 The Thrustmaster T150 works on PlayStation and PC.
-Speaking of which, this accesible wheel made the title of budget pick in our guide to the best PS5 wheels.
+Speaking of which, this accessible wheel made the title of budget pick in my guide to the best PS5 wheels.

 The T80 does have glaring issues, however.
 It’s rotation-range is a measly 200°, well below the ideal minimum of 900°.
 It also doesn’t have force-feedback.
 It tries to make this up with a “bungee-cord resistance” system, but the two are apples and oranges: they can’t be compared seriously.
 The final issue with the T80 is the price tag.
-It’s more expensive than the Hori and about the same price as the T150 though offering substantially less.
+It’s about the same price as the T150 though offering substantially less.